rse/blessed-xterm/README.md

 as shipped with the Blessed Curses environment.
-The difference to the regular Terminal widget is: the Blessed XTerm widget it uses the newer [node-pty](https://github.com/Tyriar/node-pty) instead of the ancient [pty.js](https://github.com/chjj/pty.js/) PTY management module, it uses the newer [XTerm.js](https://xtermjs.org/) instead of the ancient [Term.js](https://github.com/chjj/term.js/) XTerm emulation module, it provides full scrollback buffer support and it supports starting and stopping multiple commands while the widget is active.
+The difference to the regular Terminal widget is: the Blessed XTerm widget it uses the newer [node-pty](https://github.com/Tyriar/node-pty) instead of the ancient [pty.js](https://github.com/chjj/pty.js/) module for Pseudo TTY management, it uses the newer [XTerm.js](https://xtermjs.org/) instead of the ancient [Term.js](https://github.com/chjj/term.js/) module for XTerm emulation, it provides full scrollback buffer support and it supports starting and stopping multiple commands while the widget is active.